The following topics are discussed:

-- Dry off the ignitors and thermocouples when water boils over, be gentle when doing this, both components are very fragile.
+- Dry off the ignitors and thermocouples when water boils over.
+Be gentle when doing this as both components are very fragile.

 If you notice a colour or sound difference in your gas, then it is time to call a gas fitter to check your gas pressures and gas supply reaching your gas burners.
 Incomplete combustion can create a deadly situation.

 If you notice black soot around your burners, turn the gas off and call a gas fitter before using again.
 Gas soot is an indicator for carbon monoxide and is known as the silent killer because this gas you cannot smell, and this gas will kill you quickly.

 There are two key areas which people keep failing on when it comes to maintaining their gas hot water systems.